-Colombia Aficionados: An in-depth survey of Colombia’s most notable destinations (13 days, price from $4,900 p/p)
+Colombia Aficionados: An in-depth survey of Colombia’s most notable destinations

-Day 2: Exploring Bogota
+Day 2: Exploring the Capital

 Day 3: Villa de Leyva

-Day 5: Transfer to el Eje Cafetero
+Day 5: Welcome to the Eje Cafetero, Coffee Country!

 We’ll get you to the airport to catch a flight to Armenia in the heart of coffee country and get settled in your hacienda.